top of page

 The most challenging part of building such an interface is the reliability of the finger-movement reading systems.

-My approach was reading the flexural angle between the 2nd and 3rd falanges.
-The angle will tell the microcontroller which key are you pressing and will send wirelessly the imput to the computer.
+My approach was to read the flexural angle between the 2nd and 3rd falanges.
+The angle will tell the microcontroller which key you are pressing and will send the input wirelessly to the computer.

 My first tests went really well.
-However to develop the system I would need a full team of engineers of many kinds (electronic, textile, communications,...) or a 250 years lifespan.
+However, to develop the system, I would need a full team of engineers of many kinds (electronic, textile, communications,...) or a 250-year lifespan.

 EvolutionDiagram.png